How to retain your employees

 Conduct an exit interview

-If an employee leaves your company anyway, hold an exit interview (in Dutch) as part of the offboarding process.
+If an employee leaves your company anyway, hold an exit interview as part of the offboarding process.
 This will let you collect open and honest feedback.
 This information is golden and can help you provide a better experience for current and future employees.